 Step into the interview equipped with your talking points.
 While you might not be able to deliver them as they are written, remember to glance at them casually to make sure that you have not forgotten anything and that you are staying on point.
 And remember that reporters always respect when you admit what you don’t know.
 If you are asked a question and do not know the answer, it is okay to say, “I am not sure, but let me check and get back to you.”
 Honesty with reporters goes a long way to developing a positive rapport and building your reputation.

 What made Kim’s SNL performance work was her openness.
 She made fun of herself, her family, her failed marriage.
 She came across as genuine, which drew her audience in.
 She wore a hot-pink, Big Bird-inspired outfit on live television, and came off as funny, warm and charming.
 She was able to prove that underneath the fluff, literal and figurative, there was a real person who took her job seriously and wanted to succeed.

 What does that mean for attorneys and other professional service spokespeople?
 They surely should not dress in bright feathers, but they can try to connect with reporters naturally.
 Find a way to relate, perhaps through something in common such as a shared alma mater or knowledge of the same city.
 These small connections make a big difference in helping the tone of an article become more positive.
 If the reporter walks away feeling that they have developed a rapport with a knowledgeable, relatable source, they are much more likely to turn to you again for future articles.

 As you prepare for your next media interview or big client presentation, remember to take a deep breath, channel your inner KKW and relax.
 Be open, be honest, use humor if the topic warrants and remember that this is your opportunity to own your message.

-To discuss ways to make your media relations program distinctive and memorable, drop me a line at firstname.lastname@example.org.
+To discuss ways to make your media relations program distinctive and memorable, contact Vivian Hood at firstname.lastname@example.org.